amotter443/r-python-housing/README.md

 Simplifications Options
 ------------------
-- Skip Baysean optimization (Python)
+- For those not interested in the more challenging Baysean optimization process in `HousingData_Modeling.py`, this can be omitted for a still rather successful model
-- Less scrupulous cleaning (both)
+- The cleaning scripts for both languages came after Less scrupulous cleaning (both)
 - Omit hyperparameter optimizing (both)

 Extension Options
 -----------------
 - Integrating external data
+- Further optimization / tuning
+- Deep learning integration